 From a really young age, we’ve been programmed to seek approval.
 Approval tells us that we are worthy and are on the “right track.”

-We constantly try to get approval from others and do everything we can to avoid the opposite – rejection.
-This created a serious issue for those who seek to grow, create and evolve to another level – they spend a lot of time doing nothing that could get them any disapproval or rejection.
+We constantly try to get approval from others and do everything we can to avoid the opposite: rejection.
+This created a serious issue for those who seek to grow, create, and evolve to another level—they spend a lot of time doing nothing that could get them any disapproval or rejection, especially social rejection.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!

-- Why people pleasers are so afraid of rejection.
+- Why people-pleasers are so afraid of rejection and its resulting pain.